Skip to content

 HTTP/3 enforces making Internet connections faster, more reliable, and more secure.
 Born as "HTTP over QUIC", an effort to adapt the HTTP protocol to run on top of Google's own transport layer protocol, QUIC, it was later proposed as an IETF standard and it is currently an Internet Draft.

-HTTP/3 work only over TLS, fortunately traefik will automaticaly provide certificates trought letsencrypt.
+HTTP/3 work only over TLS, fortunately Traefik will automatically provide certificates trough Let's Encrypt.
 (HTTP/2 will be used as fallback if browser does not support HTTP/3)

 First we need to create a middleware to redirect http requests to https